You are here

 Relationship between MPL and TPL

-hen MPL keeps on increasing, TPL increases at the increasing rate; when MPL remains constant, TPL increases at the constant rate; when MPL decreases, TPL increases at the decreasing rate; when MPL is zero, TPL remains constant; and when MPL is negative, TPL decreases.
+hen MPL keeps on increasing, TPL increases at an increasing rate; when MPL remains constant, TPL increases at a constant rate; when MPL decreases, TPL increases at a decreasing rate; when MPL is zero, TPL remains constant; and when MPL is negative, TPL decreases.

 Relationship between MPL and APL

-In the subsequent section, we will examine the types of production function.
+In the subsequent section, we will examine the types of production functions.

 Long-run vs Short-run Production Function

-What is that separates long-run from short-run in economic profession?
-No doubt, the answer is time a variable could take to vary.
-In this regards, factors of production are classified into long-run and short-run based on the variability i.e time they take to be variable.
+What separates the long run from the short run in the economic profession?
+No doubt, the answer is the time a variable could take to vary.
+In this regard, factors of production are classified into long-run and short-run based on the variability i.e. time they take to be variable.
 Doing this is beneficial for us to thoroughly examine and understand the theories of production.

-In fact, short-run in economics is a time interval, in which we cannot even change a single factor input.
-This way a production function is short-run when at least one factor input cannot be changed during the period.
-In other terms, when not all factors of production is variable then a production function is short-run, and called short run production function.
-Hence, at least one factor input must be fixed in the short-run production function.
+Short-run in economics is a time interval, in which we cannot even change a single factor input.
+This way a production function is short-run when at least one-factor input cannot be changed during the period.
+In other terms, when not all factors of production are variable then a production function is short-run, and called short-run production function.
+Hence, at least one-factor input must be fixed in the short-run production function.

-On the other hand, all the factor inputs are variable in long-run production function.
-Long-run is defined as the time period in which all factor inputs, that are included in production function, can be changed.
+On the other hand, all the factor inputs are variable in the long-run production function.
+Long-run is defined as the period in which all factor inputs, that are included in the production function, can be changed.
 However, there is no specific law that stipulates the short- and long-run.
 It is all about the theory, but in practice, it depends on the nature of production activity that determines short- and long-run.
-That is why, a practical thinking of economists is that long-run is a planning period in which decisions regarding investment in new plant and machinery can be undertaken, whereas short-run involves the operations from existing plant and machinery.
+That is why, the practical thinking of economists is that the long run is a planning period in which decisions regarding investment in new plants and machinery can be undertaken, whereas the short run involves the operations from existing plants and machinery.

 Fixed vs Variable Proportion Production Function

-Lets us first understand the concept of proportion before starting the topic.
-Proportion refers to the equality of two ratios, that is, connecting two ratios by equality sign results in proportion.
-This way ratios are the integral parts of proportion, and we mean proportion here to refers to the equality of different capital-labor ratios.
+Let us first understand the concept of proportion before starting the topic.
+Proportion refers to the equality of two ratios, that is, connecting two ratios by an equality sign results in proportion.
+This way ratios are the integral parts of proportion, and we mean proportion here to refer to the equality of different capital-labor ratios.

-Also one more thing to consider here is a term called technical coefficients of production, which is the amount of factor inputs required to produce a certain commodity.
-For example, suppose that it needs 10 units of capital to produce 50 units of particular commodity, then technical coefficient of capital for production is 0.2.
-If we were to express it in percentage basis, it requires 20 percent capital to produce 50 units of commodity.
+Also, one more thing to consider here is a term called technical coefficients of production, which is the amount of factor inputs required to produce a certain commodity.
+For example, suppose that it needs 10 units of capital to produce 50 units of a particular commodity, then the technical coefficient of capital for production is 0.2.
+If we were to express it on a percentage basis, it would require 20 percent capital to produce 50 units of commodity.

-In fixed constant proportion production function, capital-labor ratio remains fixed no matter how large the scale of production is, as opposed to variable proportion production function.
+In a fixed constant proportion production function, the capital-labor ratio remains fixed no matter how large the scale of production is, as opposed to a variable proportion production function.
 Likewise, there is zero marginal rate of technical substitution between factor inputs -capital and labor- in fixed or constant proportion production function, which means factors are perfect complements.
-On the other hand, there might be limited factor substitutability or the perfect substitutes in case of variable proportion production function.
+On the other hand, there might be limited factor substitutability or perfect substitutes in the case of variable proportion production function.

 Linearly Homogeneous Production Function

-If the multiplication of each factor inputs of a production function by a constant ‘j’ leads to the multiplication of output by jr , then the production function is said to be homogeneous of degree r.
+If the multiplication of each factor input of a production function by a constant ‘j’ leads to the multiplication of output by jr, then the production function is said to be homogeneous of degree r.

 Mathematically, the general homogeneous production function of degree r is written as: